jgnewman/hart/README.md

 setInterval(update, 1000)
 ```

 In this example, our fragment is meant to display the current value of a counter.
 Our `update` function simply increments the counter and calls `render` to trigger updates to the DOM.
 We then set an interval to run this process once per second.
+This pattern is called the **Hart loop**.

 Of course, this is an extremely basic example designed to illustrate a pattern.
-What's a little more useful are Hart's reactive "pipes".
+To help us put our loop together cleanly, we can use Hart's reactive "pipes".

 A pipe in Hart is an observable object.
 You can tap the pipe with functions that will run when its value is updated and you can inject new values into the pipe which will be passed along to all of your tap functions.
 Let's rewrite our previous example now using pipes and a button that will trigger updates instead of an interval.